 Read Matthew 22:34-40

-1. We are to love God with our whole selves
+1. This Valentine’s Day we are to love God with our whole Selves

 I. By engaging ourselves in everything that is pleasing to God, (Luke 10:42)